1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History Of The 1938 Wheat Penny

-Victor David Brenner’s artistic creation, commissioned to honor the centennial of Lincoln’s birth, broke centuries of tradition that had reserved coin portraits for symbolic figures like Lady Liberty.
+Victor David Brenner’s portrait of Lincoln, commissioned to honor the centennial of Lincoln’s birth, broke centuries of tradition by featuring a real person on a circulating U.S. coin instead of a symbolic Liberty figure.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)